 Tomorrow is the Bodhidharma's Day.
-We will have-we have special ceremony this evening, and tomorrow also we will have special ceremony for him.
+We will have special ceremony this evening, and tomorrow also we will have special ceremony for him.
 As you know, he is the twenty-eighth patriarch from Buddha, [not] counting Buddha as the first, and he is twenty-eighth patriarch.
-I should like to introduce how he became a successor of Hannyatara, the twenty-seventh patriarch, and then I want you [to] ask some questions.
-I will briefly introduce you [3-8 words unclear] twenty-eighth patriarch.
+I should like to introduce how he became a successor of Hannyatara, [Japanese for Prajñādhāra (Prajñātāra), "Pearl of Wisdom," the 27th Indian Patriarch.] the twenty-seventh patriarch, and then I want you to ask some questions.
+I will briefly introduce you to the twenty-eighth patriarch.

-Hannyatara-sonja,2 the twenty-seventh patriarch, asked Bodhidharma, "There are many things."3 "Things" here means various things we see: stones, or mountains, or rivers, or ocean-everything we see and everything we think about.
-It include our various ideas we have.
-Those are "things."
+Hannyatara-sonja, the twenty-seventh patriarch, asked Bodhidharma, "There are many things."
+"Things" here means various things we see: stones, or mountains, or rivers, or ocean-everything we see and everything we think about.
+It includes our various ideas we have.
+Those are "things." [-sonja: An honorific title for Hannyatara, roughly corresponding to the Japanese -daioshō or -soshi (the latter used for Bodhidharma).]